qureshinomaan/SplatSim/README.md

 pip install -r requirements.txt
 ```

-Note: It's important to pip install the `ghalton` submodule in the previous step before installing requirements.txt because for some reason ghalton has to be installed from source
+Note: It's important to pip install the `ghalton` submodule in the previous step before installing requirements.txt because for some reason ghalton must be installed from source

 ### Install this repo as a package